chrdz/HeartAttack/README.md

 -Correction of the second member

 -Test with the fonction u = cos(k1ix)cos(k2Piy) : error ok decrease at a O(h^2) rate

+TD5 :

+-Print colormesh : does not show the expected result (difference of potential does not go back to zero)

+TD6 :

+-The previous error was due to the scale of the colormap

+-Test with different sets of parameters (first impulsion EPI : 0.5, PB : 1) (cf. gif)